-- Faculty investigators at the eight participating DC CFAR institutions (American University, Children's National, DC Health, George Washington University, Georgetown University, Howard University, Veterans Affairs Medical Center, and Whitman-Walker) who are full members of the DC CFAR are eligible to apply.
+- Faculty investigators at the nine participating DC CFAR institutions [American University, Children's National Health System, DC Health, Georgetown University, George Washington University, Howard University, Us Helping Us (UHU), Veterans Affairs Medical Center (VAMC), and Whitman-Walker (WW)] who are full members of the DC CFAR are eligible to apply.
 Applications for new membership will be accepted just prior to or at time of submission if the PI meets the eligibility criteria.
-For membership information, please visit the DC CFAR website at: http://dccfar.gwu.edu/. - Principal Investigators (PI) must: 1) have a terminal degree; 2) hold a current academic faculty appointment; and 3) be eligible to submit NIH grant applications through their home institution's office of research. - PIs can either be Early Stage Investigators or New Investigators in HIV research, i.e. have not been funded for an HIV-related project through an NIH R01 or equivalent grant. - PIs must be at the rank of Instructor, Research Scientist, Assistant Professor, Associate Professor, or Full Professor.
-Clinical fellows are not eligible to apply as PIs. - Investigators who have a current DC CFAR Pilot or Transitioning Investigator Award or have ever received one of these awards are not eligible to apply and are encouraged to apply directly to the NIH. - Applications are especially solicited from the following groups: newly hired faculty at one of the eight DC CFAR institutions who began their academic appointments after July 1, 2021; underrepresented racial and ethnic minority groups; and women.
+For membership information, please visit the DC CFAR website at: http://dccfar.gwu.edu/. - Principal Investigators (PI) must: 1) have a terminal degree; 2) hold a current academic faculty appointment; and 3) be eligible to submit NIH grant applications through their home institution's office of research. - Pls can either be Early Stage Investigators or New Investigators, i.e. have not been funded through an NIH R01 or equivalent grant. - PIs must be at the rank of Instructor, Research Scientist, Assistant Professor, Associate Professor, or Full Professor.
+Clinical fellows are not eligible to apply as PIs. - Investigators who have a current DC CFAR Pilot or Transitioning Investigator Award or have ever received one of these awards are not eligible to apply and are encouraged to apply directly to the NIH. - Applications are especially solicited from newly hired faculty at one of the nine DC CFAR institutions who began their academic appointments after July 1, 2022; underrepresented racial and ethnic minority groups; and women.